Frequently Asked Questions

 Can I repay my loan early?

 Yes, this is when you repay your loan in full or part before the end of the loan term.
-When you take out your loan, the amount you agree to repay includes interest that is charged to the end of the loan term.
-If you make an early settlement in full or part, you might be entitled to a rebate, which means you wouldn’t have to pay all of the interest.
+When you take out your loan, the amount you agree to repay includes the amount you borrow (capital) and all the interest that is charged over the full term of your loan (total charge for credit).
+If you settle early, in full or part, you might be entitled to a rebate, which means you wouldn’t have to pay the full amount of interest charged.
+When we calculate this reduction in the interest we do so in accordance with the Consumer Credit (Early Settlement) Regulations 2004 in the UK.
+The practical effect of these regulations is we when we calculate your settlement figure it will include up to 58 days interest.

 What will my loan agreement look like?